MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 # Microsoft Fabric trial

-Microsoft Fabric is provided free of charge when you sign up for the Fabric trial.
-Your use of the Microsoft Fabric trial includes access to the Fabric product workloads and the resources to create and host Fabric items.
-The Fabric trial lasts for 60 days, but Microsoft can extend it, at our discretion.
+Microsoft Fabric is provided free of charge when you sign up for the Microsoft Fabric trial capacity.
+Your use of the Microsoft Fabric trial capacity includes access to the Fabric product workloads and the resources to create and host Fabric items.
+The Fabric trial lasts for 60 days.

 > [!NOTE]
 > If you're ready to purchase Fabric, visit the [Purchase Fabric page.](../enterprise/buy-subscription.md)

-When you start a Fabric trial, you get the following features:
+With a Fabric trial capacity, you get the following features:

-* [A capacity with 64 capacity units](../enterprise/licenses.md#microsoft-fabric-license-types.md#capacity-license) that you can use to access all of the Fabric workloads and features.
+- Full access to all of the Fabric workloads and features.
+There are a few key Fabric features that aren't available on trial capacities.
+These include Co-Pilot, Trusted workspace access, and Managed private endpoints.

-* OneLake storage up to 1 TB.
+- OneLake storage up to 1 TB.

-* The ability to assign workspaces to the trial capacity
+- One capacity per trial.
+Additional Fabric capacity trials can be started until a maximum, set by Microsoft, is met.

-* The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.
+-The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 Creating and collaborating in Fabric includes:
-* Creating [Workspaces](workspaces.md) (folders) for projects that support Fabric capabilities.
+- Creating [Workspaces](workspaces.md) (folders) for projects that support Fabric capabilities.

-* Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.
+- Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.

-* Creating analytics solutions using Fabric items.
+- Creating analytics solutions using Fabric items.

 When you start a Fabric trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
-To begin using your Fabric trial, add items to **My workspace** or create a new workspace.
+You don't have access to your capacity until you put something into it.
+To begin using your Fabric trial capacity, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity [using the *Trial* license mode](workspaces.md#license-mode), and then all the items in that workspace are saved and executed in that capacity.
 Invite colleagues to those workspaces so they can share the trial experience with you.

 Your license is upgraded to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
 When you share your workspace that's in trial capacity, the license of workspace users is also upgraded to PPU.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.

-> [!NOTE]
-> There are a few key features that aren't available on trial capacities.
+Although you don't actually receive a new license, the actions that you can perform and the features that you can user are similar to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq] during the trial.
+Your Account manager still displays your nontrial license.
+But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.
+There are a few key PPU features that aren't available on trial capacities.
 These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).

 ## Existing Power BI users

 If you're an existing Power BI user, you can skip to [Start the Fabric trial](#start-the-fabric-trial).
-During the trial if you have a free or Pro license, it's upgraded to PPU.

 ## Users who are new to Power BI

-The Fabric trial requires a per-user license.
-Navigate to https://app.fabric.microsoft.com to sign up for a Fabric (Free) license.
+The Fabric trial requires a per-user Power BI license.
+Navigate to [https://app.fabric.microsoft.com](https://app.fabric.microsoft.com) to sign up for a Fabric (Free) license.
 Once you have the free license, start the Fabric trial.
-During the trial, that license is upgraded to PPU.
+During the trial, that license is upgraded to something similar to PPU.

 You may already have a license and not realize it.
 For example, some versions of Microsoft 365 include a Fabric (Free) or Power BI Pro license.
 Open Fabric (app.fabric.microsoft.com) and select your Account manager to see if you already have a license, and which license it is.
 Read on to see how to open your Account manager.

-## Start the Fabric trial
+## Start the Fabric capacity trial

-Follow these steps to start your Fabric trial.
+Follow these steps to start your Fabric capacity trial.

-1. Open the Account manager in Fabric.
-One place you can start is the [Fabric homepage](https://app.fabric.microsoft.com/home).
+1. Open the [Fabric homepage](https://app.fabric.microsoft.com/home) and select the Account manager.

     :::image type="content" source="media/fabric-trial/fabric-home-page.png" alt-text="Screenshot of the Microsoft Fabric homepage with the Account manager outlined in red.":::

-2. In the Account manager, select **Start trial**.
+3. In the Account manager, select **Start trial**.
 If you don't see the *Start trial* button, trials might be disabled for your tenant.

     :::image type="content" source="media/fabric-trial/me-control.png" alt-text="Screenshot of the Microsoft Fabric Account manager.":::

-3. If prompted, agree to the terms and then select **Start trial**.
+4. If prompted, agree to the terms and then select **Start trial**.

-4. Once your trial capacity is ready, you receive a confirmation message.
+5. Once your trial capacity is ready, you receive a confirmation message.
 Select **Got it** to begin working in Fabric.
 You're now the Capacity administrator for that trial capacity.
 To learn how to share your trial capacity using workspaces, see [Share trial capacities](#share-trial-capacities)

-5. Open your Account manager again.
+6. Open your Account manager again.
 Notice that you now have a heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
 You also see the countdown in your Fabric menu bar when you work in a product workload.

     :::image type="content" source="media/fabric-trial/trial-status-me-control.png" alt-text="Screenshot of the Microsoft Fabric trial status.":::